ilyasergey/YSC2229/old/week-12_graphs.rst

 https://github.com/ilyasergey/ysc2229-part-two/blob/master/lib/week_12_Graphs.ml

 Graphs are an important versatile mathematical abstractions, which is used to represent the relations between multiple objects.
-Such (possibly non-symeetric) relations can be frequently phrased in terms of *connectivity* and *reachability*, as we've seen before in the chapter on :ref:`union-find`.
+Such (possibly non-symmetric) relations can be frequently phrased in terms of *connectivity* and *reachability*, as we've seen before in the chapter on :ref:`union-find`.

 A graph is commonly represented in mathematics by a pair :math:`G = (V, E)`, where :math:`V` is a set of the graphs's vertices (nodes), represented the related elements, and :math:`E` is a set of its edges (arcs) such that :math:`E \subseteq V \times V`.

-As some graph exampes, :math:`V` and :math:`E` can represent correspondingly:
+As some graph examples, :math:`V` and :math:`E` can represent correspondingly:

 * Cities and roads between them
 * Routers in the networks and connections between them